docutils/docutils/sandbox/manpage-writer/README.txt

 * new lines in general.

   Consecutive blank lines are megred by the viewer but not on printouts.
   So one has to be cautious.
+This is most disturbing when printing postscript.

 * line ends around email or web addresses in texts.
   How to distinguish something is inline or not ?

-* Is one rst-document one manpage section or might there be more sections contained.
 * Tables are possible in roff, via the external processor tbl.
 Although advised to avoid if possible.
 * Images